dirac-institute/sorcha/README.md

 ``sorcha.utilities.makeConfigPP:main`` is the file path.

 ## Collaboration
-This effort is a collaboration between the University of Washington's DiRAC Institute, Queen's University Belfast, and the University of Illinois at Urbana-Champaign
+This effort is a collaboration between Queen's University Belfast, the University of Washington's DiRAC Institute, the University of Illinois at Urbana-Champaign, the Center for Astrophysics | Harvard & Smithsonian, and LINCC Frameworks (through the LINCC Frameworks Incubator Program).

+LINCC Frameworks is supported by Schmidt Futures, a philanthropic initiative founded by Eric and Wendy Schmidt, as part of the Virtual Institute of Astrophysics (VIA).